229 – Seniority, Bids, and Transfers

 2. Open positions, days off and shifts, will be posted notifying the employees of the positions available.
 The employees will submit a request for transfer to the Division Commander.

-The employee being transferred, regardless if it is voluntary or involuntary, will be notified by the losing bureau two (2) weeks before the transfer takes effect.
+The employee being transferred, regardless if it is voluntary or involuntary, should be notified by the losing bureau no less than two weeks before the transfer occurs.
+However, due to exigent circumstances and/or for the betterment of the department, the Sheriff or their designee may allow a shorter notice.

 VII.
 Open Position Postings

-1. HR will announce open positions on the HCSO Intranet.
+1. H.R. may announce open positions on the HCSO Intranet.

 a.
 A job summary and purpose of a specific assignment,